Top 5 Airline

 - Email address for receiving real-time alerts from the Application Availability Service

 Upon saving the information, the Goliath’s Application Availability Testing as a Service was fully configured and ready to begin the process of confirming Citrix application availability in production.

-As depicted below, Goliath’s Application Availability Testing as Service for Citrix XenApp and XenDesktop is configured to test application availability from four different egress points in the United States, and one in Europe deployed on AWS instances in each region.
+As depicted below, Goliath’s Application Availability Testing as Service for Citrix XenApp and XenDesktop is configured to confirm application availability from two different points in the United States and one in Europe deployed on AWS instances in each region.
 Each was selected based on time zone and the largest clusters of remote employees.
 From each AWS instance, the Goliath Application Launcher initiates a real Citrix logon from the endpoint in AWS to the data center hosting Citrix.
 It logs on like a real user with all the same permission settings as in Active Directory.
-From the gateway through to the application and/or desktop launch, the application availability service tests each component of the delivery infrastructure, in concert, identical to an actual end-user.
+From the gateway through to the application and/or desktop launch, the application availability service tests each component of the delivery infrastructure, in concert, identical to an actual end user.

-Immediately after deploying the service, the Citrix team started getting results in real time.
-For the first time, they had visibility into where availability issues were occurring around the globe with screenshot evidence (Image 2).
+Immediately after deploying the testing service, the Citrix team started seeing failed or slow Citrix logons in real time.
+For the first time, they had visibility into where Citrix availability issues were occurring around the globe with screenshot evidence (Image 2).

 As issues were uncovered, alerts were sent from the Goliath’s Console for AWS Monitoring to the appropriate Citrix monitoring personnel.
-In addition to alerting, Citrix administrators were able to view the health of their environment from a live dashboard, as depicted below, and address any issues before calls came in to the help desk.
+In addition to alerting, Citrix administrators were able to view the health of their environment from a live dashboard (Image 2) and address any issues before calls came into the help desk.

-Beyond a real-time view into the health of the delivery infrastructure, there was also a need for the Citrix team to be able to run AWS monitoring reports on Citrix’ end user logon success or failure rates.
-Management required that the delivery infrastructure meet SLA requirements.
+Beyond a real-time view into the health of the production availability of the reservation application, there was also a need for the Citrix team to be able to run AWS monitoring reports on Citrix’ end user logon success or failure rates.
+Management required that the application availability meet SLA requirements.
 Because Goliath confirmed Citrix and the reservation application availability in production, the reports could also serve as objective evidence of validation that uptime requirements were being met.

 Now when an end user calls regarding an issue, the Citrix team is truly able to say they are addressing issues before the end users are aware.